 Without vendors, the eating experience can be a communal one.
 Eating together is a simple and enjoyable way to foster community cohesion.
 As the food sources back to the kitchen, it becomes a hub of communal activity, and provides ample opportunity for attendees to practice participation.
 This can happen by bringing fruits, produce, or homemade edibles to share from one’s own household, by helping receive foods, or prepare, serve, or clean up a meal.
 Participation extends to all the other tasks needed to make the ‘village’ life run smoothly, such as registration, circle recording, attending the children’s space, potty perusal, altar tending, cleaning up, running errands, etc.

 There is a DIY (do it yourself) ethic to a gathering, a propensity to volunteer, which tends to empower people by letting them experience and share the results of their labors.
 It also fosters interpersonal relations as you often need help and/or advice to accomplish tasks.
 This contrasts with the usual festivals that have paid ‘professionals’ (e.g., performers, speakers, and staff . . ), which tends to narrow the scope of participation by an attendee into that of a consumer.
-One is then set up with expectations to receive, rather than give anything more than the likely high admission price which has paid for such services.
+One is then set up with expectations to receive, rather than give, or at least not give anything more than the high admission price that one has paid for such services.
 When name-recognized personalities are advertised to draw attendees, it also touches into the culture of celebrity, with its various ‘us and them’ dynamics.
 Such advertising, like that for any product, also creates knowns so that one can make more informed decisions on whether to purchase a ticket.
 Gatherings are more dependent on word of mouth, on reputation, to attract attendees.
 They set up another kind of expectation, one more mysterious, rising from the possibilities of the soul tribe coming together to make it all happen, to create the magic.
 The feeling is more like that found in an employee-run company, rather than a top-down corporation.

 Song Narratives of Mythic Renewal